 There’s another reason I was finally convinced to tell my 9/11 story.

 Unfortunately, right now I fear we live in a world where there is another attack going on…well several actually…and it’s from within our very own borders.

 Despite leaving the profession over a decade ago and crossing over into public relations and strategic communications, where I often find myself challenged by or even at odds with the very media outlets and professionals I previously called colleagues, I have always believed in the sanctity and tremendous value of the 4th Estate.

 The men and women who pursue journalism as a career, and stick with it, are our nation’s storytellers.
 They are eyes and ears in rooms we wouldn’t have access to without them.

-They are a 25-year-old girl from St. Louis, Missouri whose biggest trauma prior to arriving in Washington DC at 22 was hiding in the basement during the occasional tornado threat or the Cardinals 1985 World Series loss to the Kansas City Royals, but who had a job to do, a story to tell on that fateful day.
-No matter what I was going to do my best to tell it despite being completely terrified and literally standing at ground zero.
-Not to mention not knowing if another attack was imminent.
+They are a young journalist from St. Louis, Missouri, whose biggest trauma prior to arriving in Washington DC at 22, was hiding in the basement during the occasional tornado threat or the Cardinals 1985 World Series loss to the Kansas City Royals.
+But on that fateful day, she had a job to do, a story to tell.
+No matter what I was going to do my best to tell it despite being completely terrified and literally standing at ground zero, not knowing if another attack was imminent.